The ValueSERP Alternative

 Grab a Free Key

-Sign up and get 1,000 credits instantly — no card required, 10× ValueSERP's free tier.
+Sign up and get 1,000 one-time signup credits with no card required.
 Drop your DataBlue key next to your ValueSERP one in your environment file.
 Nothing else changes yet.

 Swap GET for an SDK Call

-Replace the REST GET to api.valueserp.com with a single client.search() call, then rename two keys — organic_results becomes organic, related_questions becomes people_also_ask.
+Replace the REST GET to api.valueserp.com with a DataBlue /v1/data/google/serp request, then rename two keys: organic_results becomes organic, related_questions becomes people_also_ask.
 Our one-page field map in the docs covers the rest.

 Flip the Switch

 Once the output checks out, swap the endpoint in production.
-Since credits never expire, there's no monthly reset to race — and you can start using schema extraction and the MCP server the moment you're ready.
+Monthly plan credits reset each billing period, top-up credits do not expire, and you can start using schema extraction or MCP workflows when you're ready.

 When ValueSERP Still Wins.